Peripheral Neuropathy - 4 Pain Relief Exercises on the Go

 Move gently in circles around the joint next to the pain areas.
 Do not move into pain, just move up to it and back.
 Explore the edges and observe.
 If it’s your wrist for example, move your elbow and your fingers, keep your wrist relaxed.

-I would love to hear how these work for you, until next time...
+I would love to hear how this works for you!!

 To Your Health, Happiness & Success,